Seattle’s Potential Targets: Homegrown Talent

 British Columbia

 British Columbia may be in another country but parts of that Canadian province — specifically Vancouver and the Lower Mainland — are closer to Seattle than Spokane or Portland, especially for those with NEXUS passes to cross the border in a timely fashion.
-That drive ranges from two to three hours depending on traffic and border congestion, but there could also be a high-speed rail connecting Metro Vancouver to Seattle in the not-too-distant future, which would help fuel the regional rivalry between NHL teams once the Emerald City franchise starts facing off against B.C.’s beloved Canucks.
+That drive varies from two to three hours depending on traffic and border congestion, but there could also be a high-speed rail connecting Vancouver to Seattle in the not-too-distant future, which would help fuel the regional rivalry between NHL teams once the Emerald City franchise starts facing off against B.C.’s beloved Canucks.

-British Columbia is home to no fewer than 50 current NHL players, not to mention the hundreds of prospects, so Seattle’s roster is almost certain to have some B.C. flavour and that might be by design to maintain sellout crowds.
+British Columbia is home to no fewer than 50 current NHL players — not to mention the hundreds of prospects — so Seattle’s roster is almost certain to have some B.C. flavour and that might be by design to maintain sellout crowds.
 But attendance shouldn’t be a problem with or without B.C. players since Seattle already has 32,000 season ticket deposit holders and another 25,000 on a waiting list.

-Sticking to NHLers from B.C., the stars include forwards Jamie Benn, Matt Barzal, Ryan Nugent-Hopkins and Ryan Johansen, along with defencemen Shea Weber, Tyson Barrie and Morgan Rielly, and goaltender Carey Price.
+Sticking to NHLers from B.C., the stars include forwards Jamie Benn, Matt Barzal, Ryan Nugent-Hopkins and Ryan Johansen, defencemen Shea Weber, Tyson Barrie and Morgan Rielly, and goaltender Carey Price.
 None of those eight are expected to be exposed for Seattle, and the likes of Sam Reinhart and Shea Theodore probably won’t be available either.

 Scratching those 10 names off the list of candidates for Seattle, that leaves forwards Kyle Turris (New Westminster), Evander Kane (Vancouver), Alex Kerfoot (Vancouver) and Danton Heinen (Langley), plus netminder Martin Jones (North Vancouver) as the next wave of talent that could perhaps be exposed for Seattle.